QuentinRa/blog.quentinra.dev/tools/rst/index.md

 * [class or methods](syntax/class-or-methods.md)
 * [side note](syntax/side-note.md)

-As a side node, space and indents are quite important in ``rst``, so be sure to check your indents if the compiler fails on a line and you don't know where is the error.
+As a side note, space and indents are quite important in ``rst``, so be sure to check your indents if the compiler fails on a line and you don't know where is the error.